Operating Systems (CS240)

 :

-SMP, Microkernal Architecture and design,
+SMP, Microkernel Architecture and design,

-Windows, Solaris and Linux process management
+Solaris and Linus processes and process management

 :